stroebitzer/popcast/guestlist.md

 # Guests you would like to see

-* Liz Fong-Jones  --- SCHEDULED!
+* Liz Fong-Jones  --- COMPLETE -- AIRDATE SOON!
-* Maya Kaczorowski -- SCHEDULED!
+* Maya Kaczorowski --- COMPLETE -- AIRDATE SOON!
 * Brian Liles -- SCHEDULED!
 * Rob Szumski -- SCHEDULED!
 * Erica Parker -- SCHEDULED!